 News

 The USENIX Security Symposium is one of the world’s most prestigious cybersecurity research conferences, bringing together researchers, practitioners and developers each year to present and discuss the latest findings on security and privacy in computer systems and networks.
-ATHENE researchers once again have the opportunity to have their papers accepted at this renowned conference.
-USENIX announces the accepted papers in several rounds.
+Once again this year, papers co-authored by ATHENE researchers from TU Darmstadt have been accepted for presentation at this prestigious conference.

 read more